Our Future Path! A plan for a better world!

 Challenge

-When the twenty-first century began, our world had become a very different place from what it was when the twentieth century began.
+Present Problems When the twenty-first century began, our world had become a very different place from what it was when the twentieth century began.
 In those 100 years, our world changed at an incredible pace.
 Advancements in science, agriculture, industry, technology and medicine have helped many of us to live better and longer lives, and to live a modern lifestyle with many new opportunities and without many of our previous problems.
 Unfortunately, this has in turn led to an explosion in our human population and a host of new problems for us and for all the living things with whom we share this world.

 To create and to perpetuate our current “modern” lifestyle, we have already depleted vast quantities of our nonrenewable resources, polluted our environment, driven countless species to extinction, and caused devastating changes to our climate.
 With our continued population growth, it will not be long before many more of our nonrenewable resources are completely gone and many more species have gone extinct.
 We have also exceeded the limits of many of our renewable resources.
 Our current “modern” lifestyle is simply not sustainable.
 It is destroying our environment, and it is forcing far too many of us to live in poverty.

-Further advances in technology and further depletion of our natural resources will make further change inevitable.
+Further advances in technology and further depletion of our natural resources will make further changes inevitable.
 We must accept the fact that many of our current lifestyles are not sustainable and that our future lifestyles could be very different from the ones we have today.
 What our future will look like depends on the decisions that we make today about what kind of world we want to live in and our willingness to work towards creating that future.

 A better and more sustainable future is possible for us, our descendants, and all the inhabitants of our world.
 We just need to find and to follow a path that will take us to that better future.
 Given the current state of our world, with all the problems that we have caused, we do not have any time to waste.
 We must act while our world and its remaining inhabitants can still be saved.